-The study will last from May 2022 to August 2022.
-Each species of browse will be offered to the four giraffes collection in the Singapore Zoo.
+The study will last from May to August 2022.
+Each species of browse will be offered to the collection of four giraffes housed in the *Exhibit*, Singapore Zoo.

-We will receive eight bundles of browse weighing 20kg each per day, of which five bundles will be Ficus maclellandii and the remaining three bundles to be assorted browse at random, one type per day.
+We will receive eight bundles of browse weighing 20kg each per day, of which five bundles will consist of Ficus maclellandii and the remaining three bundles to be assorted browse at random, one type per day.
 In the event of the giraffe does not want to eat the assorted browse offered, Ficus maclellandii, which happens to be their favourite, will still be available to them so that animal welfare is not compromised.
 Their other dietary requirements such as Johnsons pellets, hay and carrots will also be offered to them as per daily routine.

 Data collection

 Ethogram will be taken five times a week, four times a day on weekdays.
-Five to ten minutes when browse is offered is where they tend to be more active.
+Ten minutes when browse is offered is where they tend to be more active.
 However, the collection of data depends on the manpower and on-field tasks.
-Collection of ethograms would be made in zoomonitor, where behaviours and outline of the exhibit are first recorded in the zoomonitor before data collection.
+Collection of ethograms would be made in ZooMonitor, where behaviours and outline of the exhibit are first recorded in the ZooMonitor before data collection.
 The behaviours commonly observed in the giraffes are standing, walking (movement), browsing, lying down, galloping (running), necking, drinking, grooming/scratching/rubbing, flehmen response, urinating/defecating, and lastly predator vigilance.

-The frequency of the giraffes exhibiting the behaviours listed and the movement of the giraffes once they are released into the exhibit will be recorded in the zoomonitor.
+The frequency of the giraffes exhibiting the behaviours listed and the movement of the giraffes once they are released into the exhibit will be recorded in the ZooMonitor.

 The preference of the browse would be measured using estimation method by bundle.
-For example, one delivered 20 kg bundle will be split into two 10 kg bundles and hung in the required areas for the ethogram.
+For example, one delivered 20 kg bundle will be split into two 10 kg bundles and hung in the designated areas (i.e., Area A – D) within the exhibit (Figure 1).
 If the animal consumed at least half of the split bundle, it would mean that it is considered consumed.

+Good idea to also record the weather (climate, temperature) for each observation / day.

+Also a good idea to take note of the presence of visitors (e.g., counts) for each observation.

+Table 1: Proposed combination between browse species (A— E)